zapPilot/docs/docs/how-it-works/rebalancing.md

 sidebar_position: 4
 ---

-# Manually Rebalancing
+# Rebalancing

 **Keep your portfolio optimized 24/7** 🔄

-Zap Pilot's intelligent rebalancing system continuously monitors and adjusts your portfolio to maintain optimal allocation, capture profits, and manage risk - all without any action required from you.
+Zap Pilot's intelligent rebalancing system continuously monitors your portfolio and suggests optimal adjustments to maintain allocation, capture profits, and manage risk - but all operations require your explicit approval, ensuring ultra-safe custody of your assets.

 ## 🎯 Rebalancing Fundamentals